Syllabus

 Internships and Supervised Projects

-IASD Master's students must complete a 5-month internship, starting in April.
+The students must complete a 5-month internship, starting in April.
 List of internships available: here For students: how to find an internship, and obtain the agreement.
 To find an internship, you can consult the list of internship offers, or approach the laboratories or companies that interest you yourself.
 Next, you'll need to obtain pedagogical approval for your internship subject.
 To obtain it, upload your subject here.
 Specify in the comments that the subject is for you.
 (Please do not send your subject by e-mail).
 Once you have obtained pedagogical validation, you can fill in the form in the ESUPstage application to obtain your internship agreement.
 For more information on the presentation of internships.
-For supervisors: how to offer an internship to IASD Master's students?
+For supervisors: how to offer an internship to Master IASD - Computer science track Master's students?
 If you are part of a research laboratory or R&D department, you can propose an internship topic to students by clicking here.
 Of course, the internship must be related to one of the subjects covered in the Master's program.
 The internship will appear in the list below once it has been validated by the teaching staff.
 Gratification: In France, internships lasting more than 2 months must be gratified.
 Further information and a tool for calculating gratification for interns are available here: https://www.service-public.fr/simulateur/calcul/gratification-stagiaire.

 Research-driven Programs